lambda-plugins/HighwayTools/README.md

 1. Get the latest Lambda release here https://github.com/lambda-client/lambda/releases
 2. Open Lambda menu in main menu to open plugin settings
 3. Press `Open Plugin Folder`
-4. Move plugin `HighwayTools-v10.1.jar` into the folder `.minecraft/lambda/plugins`
+4. Move plugin `HighwayTools-*.jar` into the folder `.minecraft/lambda/plugins`

 ### Known issues
-- [x] `AutoLog` is not compatible with `AutoReconnect` > Should
+- `AutoLog` is not compatible with `AutoReconnect`

 ### Troubleshooting
-- [x] Deactivate `AntiHunger` for faster block breaking
+- Deactivate `AntiHunger` for faster block breaking because it makes you basically float.
-- [x] If stuck check if AutoCenter is on `MOTION` to get moved to middle of the block (Baritone can't move exactly to block center)
+- If stuck check, if AutoCenter is on `MOTION` to get moved to middle of the block (Baritone can't move exactly to block center)
-- [x] If placed block disappear increase the `TickDelayPlace` until it works
+- If placed block disappear increase the `TickDelayPlace` until it works
-- [x] Deactivate `IllegalPlacements` if the server requires (like 2b2t)
+- Deactivate `IllegalPlacements` if the server requires (like 2b2t)
-- [x] Check if the Baritone process `Lambda Pauser` is active in GUI.
-Sometimes it does not stop correctly

-This is a pre-release.
-Use with care.
-Any suggestions and questions: Constructor#9948 on Discord Made by @Avanatiker Report bugs on <a href="https://github.com/Avanatiker/client/issues">Issues</a> and if not possible message EnigmA_008#1505 on Discord.
+Any suggestions and questions: Constructor#9948 on Discord Made by @Avanatiker Report bugs on [Issues](https://github.com/lambda-plugins/HighwayTools/issues) and if not possible message EnigmA_008#1505 on Discord.

-`Copyright ©2022` Constructor#9948 alias Avanatiker.
+`Copyright ©2019-2022` Constructor#9948 alias Avanatiker.
 All Rights Reserved.
 Permission to use, copy, modify, and distribute this software and its documentation for educational, research, and not-for-profit purposes, without fee and without a signed licensing agreement, is hereby granted, provided that the above copyright notice, this paragraph appears in all copies, modifications, and distributions.

 By downloading this software you agree to be bound by the terms of service.